 In order to ask for a change in a child support order, the parent must go to the domestic relations office and fill out the proper form.
 Afterwards, a conference will be scheduled.

 In addition, state law allows a parent to have a support order reviewed every three years, without having to show changed circumstances.

 How is child support handled if I am receiving public assistance?

 If you are receiving public assistance, the child support payments go directly to the Department of Public Welfare (DPW).
-Then, each month, DPW sends you a "pass through" check for a portion of the current support that was paid that month, up to $50.
-If the person paying support misses a month, you do not get a "pass through" check for that month even if he or she makes the payment later, unless the delay happened because the person's employer was late in sending DPW a support payment that had been deducted from the person's wages.
+Then, each month, DPW sends you a "pass through" check for a portion of the current support that was paid on time that month, up to $100 for the first child and up to $200 for two or more children.
 If the person pays support before it is due, you get a "pass through" check for the month in which it was due.